In most recent years, there has been in shift in the way people are working out. More and more people are doing HIIT workouts.

 HIIT workouts are of high intensity followed by recovery interval periods.
 Tabata training has recently gained popularity as one of the most popular forms of HIIT training.

-High Intensity Interval Training, or HIIT has become a buzzword, and for good reason–it’s a method that’s extremely effective in burning fat and strengthening.
+High Intensity Interval Training, or HIIT has become a buzzword, and for a good reason-it’s a method that’s extremely effective in burning fat and gaining strength.

 What is Tabata training